vishal-keshav/MapReduceCpp/README.md

 # MapReduceCpp
-An implementation of multithreaded version of MapReduce that simulates the fault tolerance on a single machine.
+An implementation of distributed MapReduce that simulates the fault tolerance on a single machine.

 ## Contributors:
 Jessie Huo